cabforum/smime/SBR.md

 In cases where names use diacritics or other characters that are not supported by relying-party application software, the CA SHOULD define substitution rules in its CP and/or CPS.
 For example, regardless of capitalization:

 *  Accent characters MAY be represented by their ASCII equivalent.
-For example é, à, í, ñ, or ç MAY be represented by e, a, i, n, or c.
+For example é, à, í, ñ, or ç MAY be represented by e, a, i, n, or c, respectively.
-*  Umlaut-accented characters such as ä, ö, ü MAY be represented by either ae, oe, ue or a, o, u.
+*  Umlaut-accented characters such as ä, ö, ü MAY be represented by either ae, oe, ue or a, o, u, respectively.

 #### 3.1.4.2 Non-latin names